Links on Android Authority may earn us a commission. Learn more.

 - 15W charging is slow compared to most rivals

-- In-display fingerprint scanner was hit-and-miss
+- In-display fingerprint sensor was hit-and-miss

 2. Samsung Galaxy S5

 Was 2014 the best ever year for smartphones?
-If it is, then some credit has to go to the Galaxy S5, which saw Samsung bringing its A game.
+If it is, then some credit has to go to the Galaxy S5, which saw Samsung bringing its A-game.
 The Galaxy S5 was the first mainline Galaxy flagship with water resistance, but it didn’t come at the expense of a removable battery or microSD support.
 This was also one of the first Samsung phones with 4K recording (following the Galaxy Note 3).
 Furthermore, the phone’s real-time HDR capability was a great addition at a time when HDR photography on most phones was still a slow, blurry mess.
 The only big disappointment was the swipe-based fingerprint scanner, which paled in comparison to the iPhone 5S’s touch-based scanner.
 A beloved phone that just misses out on the top spot by a hair.